rustedwizard/DotNetProjectScaffolding/README.md

 5. Open the project folder in VSCode

 ## Usage:
-There is not installation required, just put the script dotnet-project-scaffolding.ps1 and the dps-file folder into PowerShell Script folder then you ar all setup.
+Setup is very simple, put the folder dotnet-project-scaffolding and everything in it into one of your PowerShell module (You can check with PowerShell Command $env:PSModulePath).

 To change gitignore file, go into folder dps-file, modify .gitignore file there.

-To use this script simple type dotnet-project-scaffolding.ps1 -Project_Type console -Project_Name HelloWorld -Language C#.
+To use this module simple type New-dotNetProject -Project_Type console -Project_Name HelloWorld -Language C#.

 Project_Type and the Language takes the same value as you would supply to dotnet command line tool.